mizar-0/Cryptonite-JTP-1/271023_writeup.md

 files can be hidden by preceding filename with `.`.
 Use `ls -a` to list all files of directory.

 ## Level 4 => 5
 used `file` command to determine type of all files.
-Used `./*` to specify all files. lrIWWI6bB37kxfiCQZqUdOIYfr6eEeqR
+Used `./*` to specify all files. (pw: lrIWWI6bB37kxfiCQZqUdOIYfr6eEeqR)

 ![L4-L5](https://github.com/mizar-0/Cryptonite-JTP-1/assets/76529146/d2dab941-5b6c-47ca-a9b2-4602c5183a3d)

 ## Level 5=>6
-it was only required to use `find ./* -size 1033` to find the next password, even though the problem mentioned other requirements.
-P4L4vucdmLnm8I7Vl7jG1ApGSfjYKqJU.
+it was only required to use `find ./* -size 1033` to find the next password, even though the problem mentioned other requirements. (pw: P4L4vucdmLnm8I7Vl7jG1ApGSfjYKqJU).

 ![L5-L6](https://github.com/mizar-0/Cryptonite-JTP-1/assets/76529146/e1145df8-6983-487e-b51c-8554515426f9)

 ## Level 6=>7
-used `find` with options `-size` `-user` `-group` and `grep` to find files containing ‘password’ z7WtoNQU2XfjmMtWA8u5rN4vzqu4v99S
+used `find` with options `-size` `-user` `-group` and `grep` to find files containing ‘password’ (pw: z7WtoNQU2XfjmMtWA8u5rN4vzqu4v99S)

 ![L6-L7 A](https://github.com/mizar-0/Cryptonite-JTP-1/assets/76529146/bac2339b-38a8-4523-adef-b9bec537c23d)